ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ## Short Description
 > In one sentence or paragraph.

-How to ensure that the user's of the IPFS network can collect and provide information while mainting their full anonymity.
+How to ensure that users of the IPFS network can retrieve and provide information while maintaining full anonymity.

 ## Description